Introduction

 this is not possible, since time is discrete, and must be incremented by some external

-2014, 33).
+Patterson and Hennessy 2014, 33].
 Here, by contrast, the bidirectional coupling of analog and digital elements

 in the program, their mutual permeability, enable digital events to occur in continuous